Common Cook Islands Trust Funding Errors

 Married grantors in community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, Wisconsin) sometimes transfer community property assets to Cook Islands trusts without proper spousal consent or consideration of community property consequences.

-In community property states, both spouses own undivided interests in community property regardless of whose name appears on title.
+Both spouses own undivided interests in community property regardless of whose name appears on title.
 Transferring community property to a trust requires both spouses’ consent.
 One spouse cannot unilaterally transfer community assets to offshore trusts without the other spouse’s knowledge and agreement.

-Additionally, transferring only one spouse’s interest in community property (rather than both spouses’ interests) creates fractional ownership complications.
+Transferring only one spouse’s interest in community property (rather than both spouses’ interests) creates fractional ownership complications.
 The trust may own a 50% interest while the non-transferring spouse retains the other 50%, requiring coordination for any asset sales, refinancing, or management decisions.

 Transferring Assets Subject to Existing Liens